canro91/canro91.github.io/_posts/2020-03-23-GuideToNetCore.md

 ## Where is the Web.config file?

 Another missing file is the `Web.config` file.
 Instead you have a Json file: the `appsettings.json` file.
-You can use strings, integers and booleans in your config file.
+You can use strings, integers, booleans and arrays in your config file.

 There is even support for sections and subsections.
 Before, if you wanted to achieve that, you had to come up with a naming convention for your keys.
 For example, prepending the section and subsection name in every key name.

 Probably, you have used `ConfigurationManager` all over the place in your code to read configuration values.
 Now, you can have a class with properties mapped  to a section or subsection of your config file.
 And you can inject it into your services.